Job outlooks for Real estate agents and salespersons

 • A moderate number of positions will become available due to retirements.

-Here are some key facts about Real estate agents and salespersons in Nova Scotia:
+Here are some key facts about real estate agents and salespersons in Nova Scotia:

 • Real estate agents and salespersons mainly work in the following sectors: